metagol/metagol/README.md

 ## Using Metagol

 Metagol is written in Prolog and runs with both Yap and, albeit slower, SWI.
-Metagol is contained in a single file called 'metagol.pl', the latest release can be found here: https://github.com/metagol/metagol/releases/tag/v1.0.0 To use Metagol, load the metagol module into your Prolog compiler.
+Metagol is contained in a single file called 'metagol.pl'.
+The latest release can be found here: https://github.com/metagol/metagol/releases/tag/v1.0.0 To use Metagol, load the metagol module into your Prolog compiler.
 The following code demonstrates using Metagol to learn the grandparent relation.

 ```prolog
 :- use_module('metagol').